 High powered blender or food processor

 - First, shell the fresh fava beans out of the pod.
-Note: Most recipes call for shelled fava beans, which often means double-shelled.
-When removed from their pods, fava beans are blanched, and then individually removed from shells to release the smaller fava beans inside.
-This pesto recipe skips this double-shelling step, but it is optional to do so based on preference.
+Note, most recipes call for shelled fava beans, which often means double-shelled.
+When removed from their pods, fava beans are blanched and shocked (which also helps preserve its delicate green color), and then individually removed from their skin to release the tender fava bean inside.
+This pesto recipe skips this double-shelling step, but it is optional to do based upon your preference.

 - Measure out olive oil, hemp seed hearts, and grated cheese.